The 5 flag theory and how to smartly navigate the world as a global citizen

 Flag 2 – Legal Residency

-The second flag focuses on legal residency in a country where you spend time, but one that does not impose heavy income taxes on residents or offers a tax-friendly system such as the Portuguese Non-Habitual Resident (NHR) program that only requires residence in Portugal for a minimum of 183 days a year.
+The second flag focuses on legal residency in a country where you spend time, one that does not impose income taxes on overseas income for residents and ideally no to low income tax.

 Many global citizens choose tax havens like Monaco, Dubai, or Panama, where there are no income taxes or significantly lower tax rates.